Maygik/MoreHeadUtilities/Plugin/MoreHeadUtilities/README.md

 ## For Developers

-To setup this mod on your cosmetic
+To setup part removal on your cosmetics
 1. Install and import the [unity plugin](https://github.com/Maygik/MoreHeadUtilities/raw/refs/heads/master/MoreHeadUtilities.unitypackage) into your Unity project
 2. Follow the standard [MoreHead](https://thunderstore.io/c/repo/p/YMC_MHZ/MoreHead/) development to just before using the Head Decorations Builder
 3. Add the PartShrinker component to the empty (although object in the accessory technically works).
 "World" accessories cannot hide parts.